P4: Fail Fast with Actionable Errors

 Anti-Patterns

-Measured by check IDs p4-bad-args, p4-process-exit, p4-unwrap, p4-exit-codes.
-Run agentnative check --principle 4 . against your CLI to see each.
+Measured by audit IDs p4-bad-args, p4-process-exit, p4-unwrap, p4-exit-codes.
+Run anc audit --principle 4 . against the CLI under test to see each.